subhashlamba/spring-boot-microservice-example/spring-boot-cloud-api-gateway-routing/readme.md

           uri: lb://authentication-service
           predicates:
             - Path=/oauth/**
+        - id: notification-service
+          uri: lb://notification-service
+          predicates:
+            - Path=/notification/**

 ```

  - any request start with "/user/*" will be forwarded to user service
  - any request start with "/order/*" will be forwarded to order service
  - any request start with "/oauth/*" will be forwarded to authentication service
+ - any request start with "/notification/*" will be forwarded to notification service